 The kick drum (or bass drum) is one of the main driving forces of your drum kit.
 Along with your snare, the kick drum also plays a huge part in determining the feel of a piece of music.
 Whether that’s a syncopated, off-beat feel for jazz or a 16th note blast beat in a metal track.

 When it comes into context with a full mix, how you EQ your kick drum also plays a huge part in the overall sound of the track.
 For example, in modern metal tracks you want that a powerful, cutting kick drum tone.
 Alternatively in dance genres, you want a lot of sub-bass and ‘thud’.

-So whether you’re delivering remote drum recordings, editing/mixing drum projects or your own drum covers; learning to how to EQ a kick drum is something you must learn and become comfortable with.
+So whether you’re recording drums in your studio, editing/mixing drum projects or your own drum covers; learning to how to EQ a kick drum is something you must learn and become comfortable with.
 In this article, I’m going to help you do just that.

 What is Kick Drum EQ?

 EQ is an abbreviation of ‘equalization’, and this is the act of cutting/boosting certain bands of frequencies to enhance the sound of a track.
 This comes in many forms including hardware/outboard studio gear and more familiarly with you, as a digital plug-in in your DAW.

 There are two main reasons why we should use EQ;